DISHDevEx/iot/aws/terragrunt_template/README.md

 12. vpc_security_group_ids = [data.vault_generic_secret.getsecrets.data["vpc_security_group_ids"]]

 **Note:** Here the variable vaules of iam_role, key_pair_name, subnet_id, vpc_security_group_ids will be passed directly from HashiCorp Vault

+If you are NOT interested in using HashiCorp Vault for secrets management, then please follow below steps:
+1. Update the modules as required in 'main.tf' file
+   Note: Please ensure to define proper configuration for the modules as required.

+   Example: For 'ec2' module, please ensure that count of 'instance_count' and 'instance_names' variable values are matching. instance_count = 2

+   instance_name = ["First instance name","Second instance name"]

+2. Update the outputs as required in 'outputs.tf' file
+3. Update the modules as required in 'main.tf' file with inputs as shown in below example

 ### Module Inputs - Without HashiCorp Vault:
 #Example for 'ec2' module
 1. instance_count          = 2